MengqianHuang/MIXER/README.md

   class="dark-light" align="right" width="70" alt="image"
 />

-# LEGEND: Identifying Co-expressed Genes in Multimodal Transcriptomic Sequencing Data
+# MIXER: Identifying Co-expressed Genes in Multimodal Transcriptomic Sequencing Data

+> [!NOTE]
+> The **MIXER** repository contains all the functions of [LEGEND](https://github.com/ToryDeng/LEGEND), but is renamed to better reflect the multimodal integration of scRNA-seq and SRT data.
+Currently, only the MIXER repository is active and will be maintained in the future.

-We present a novel method called mu**L**timodal co-**E**xpressed **GEN**es fin**D**er (LEGEND) that performs integrated gene clustering on scRNA-seq and SRT data to identify co-expressed genes at both the cell type and tissue domain levels.
-LEGEND performs a hierarchical gene clustering with the aim of maximizing intra-cluster redundancy and inter-cluster complementarity.
+We present a novel method called **M**ult**I**modal co-e**X**pressed g**E**nes finde**R** (MIXER)
+that performs integrated gene clustering on scRNA-seq and SRT data to identify co-expressed genes at both the cell type and tissue domain levels.
+MIXER performs a hierarchical gene clustering with the aim of maximizing intra-cluster redundancy and inter-cluster complementarity.

 ![image](docs/assets/img/workflow.png)

 ## Dependencies